 Beyond covering the costs of unexpected physical damages to your belongings, renters insurance also protects you from liability.
 If somebody is injured in your home and alleges that your negligence caused the injury, the conflict could result in a lawsuit that forces you to personally cover the associated medical bills, lost wages, and other costs.
 Renters insurance provides protection and coverage in such situations.

-The liability protections offered through renters insurance may also cover dog bites, libel, slander, and the cost of legal representation.
+The liability protections offered through renters may also cover dog bites, libel, slander, and the cost of legal representation.

 Getting a Good Rate